sheldrake/gig/charter.md

 ## Deliverables
-This charter identifies the following deliverables and recognizes that this may need revision as the group evolves.
+This charter identifies the following deliverables and recognizes that this may need revision as the Group evolves.
 For the current set of active deliverables, please visit [our work items pages](https://github.com/generative-identity-group/gig-work-items).
 * A curated library of information that explores, develops, and supports the notion of generative identity.